Posts

 Image

 There are a lot of Portuguese Christmas Sweets and most recipes are super easy to make and so tasty that I invite you to try them.
-I am sharing with you my favorite desserts and recipes: Aletria and Mexidos or Formigos, 3.
+I am sharing with you my favorite desserts and recipes: 1.
+Aletria 2.
+Mexidos or Formigos 3.
 Rabanadas (Portugal's version of French toast), 4.
 Sonhos de Natal (Portuguese Christmas Doughnuts), 5.
 FilhĂ³s (delicate fried dough coated with sugar and cinnamon).
 From traditional sweets to fried dough pastries, here are the best Portuguese Christmas desserts you need to try.
 This is probably the sweetest post you will find on this blog.
 Enjoy!
 These recipes are the ones we make at home, me, my sister, and mother, sometimes with small variations.
 You can trust it.
 Bom apetite!
 1. Aletria is a Portuguese Christmas dessert that uses a special kind of noodles, called Aletria.
 "Aletria" was probably brought to the Iberian Peninsula by the Moors in the 8th or 9th century.
-In Portuguese cuisine, it designates a kind of dough of very fine thread
+In Portuguese cuisine, it designates a kind of dough of very fine threa

 Join me for a New Year's Eve in Portugal!